 - Spread the word and share this article with others!
 Every little helps during this period and by sharing this article you are doing just that to support the hospitality industry.

-Despite restaurants being closed you can look forward to visiting a restaurant again.
-For when the time comes, here’s our pick of child-friendly restaurants that have a little something for everyone… It’s so easy these days to pick the right restaurant that suits your child’s age and maturity level.
+Here’s our pick of child-friendly restaurants that have a little something for everyone… It’s so easy these days to pick the right restaurant that suits your child’s age and maturity level.
 If your child is under 4, or is generally a shuffle bottom, it may be hard for your child to keep still for a long time.
 You probably want to choose family-style restaurants that offer wide booths, kids’ menus and a forgiving serving staff.
 Even so, you know your child!
 Bring small snacks in case the food takes a long time to come, carry your own crayons or book, and be prepared to go a stroll outside or round the restaurant while you wait!

 Avoiding peak times will ensure less time waiting for your order and as many restaurants have menus online, you can always save time by choosing before you go.
 Look for places with a children’s menu where a bit of noise and mess is not frowned upon and impeccable behaviour isn’t expected.
 Some restaurant’s offer special family days, some offer crayons and colouring packs that are always a hit.